 Read on to learn how to calculate risk and to discover the applications of the risk formula.

 The risk formula

-The probability refers to the probability of failure.
-For example, you might invest a certain sum of money in stocks, and estimate the probability of losing as 12%.
+The probability refers to the likelihood of failure.
+For example, you might invest a certain amount of money in stocks and estimate the chance of losing is 12%.

 The loss, on the other hand, is the damage you need to bear in the case of failure.
 For instance, if you really lose the money you invest, this cost might amount to $5,000.

 Let's say you are choosing between two investment options.
 Option A guarantees to return fifty percent of the $2,000 you invested no matter what the market situation is, but the probability of failure is equal to 12%.